The threefold way to quantum periods: WKB, TBA equations and q-Painlev\'e: Conclusions and outlook

 \section{Conclusions and outlook}

 In this paper we studied a correspondence between TBA equations defined by BPS states of 5d supersymmetric Yang-Mills theory and q-Painlev\'e equations.
 We showed that the moduli space of the 5d theory contains a fine-tuned stratum where the BPS spectrum is extremely simple.
 Using this spectrum to formulate the TBA equations, we explicitly derived the q-Painlev\'e equations from them.
-We also obtained exact solutions to TBA equations on the fine-tuned stratum, and showed that they match known algebraic solutions to q-Painlev\'e.
-This led us to conjecture that the general solution of q-Painlev\'e, defined in terms of dual instanton partition functions, provides a solution to TBA equations more generally away from the collimation chamber.
+For the families of stability conditions $\CC_1^{\delta}$, $\CC_1^{\rho}$ we argued that exact expressions for the TBA solutions $Y_{\gamma}$ are given in terms of Nekrasov-Okounkov dual partition functions.
+In the limit $\delta,\,\rho\rightarrow0$ the stability conditions reduce to that of the fine-tuned stratum $\CC_1^{(0)}$, and the TBA solutions simplify significantly, coinciding with the known algebraic solutions of q-Painlev\'e.

 Our work leaves several open questions and raises some directions for future work:

 \paragraph{Cluster coordinates in 4d Kaluza-Klein theories and instanton counting.} The relations between cluster variables $\CX_i=Y_{\gamma_i}$ and the gauge theory parameters $(u,s)$ are somewhat reminiscent of the change of variables from Fock-Goncharov to Fenchel-Nielsen that played a role in the identification of tau functions as sections of a certain line bundle over the moduli space of quantum curves in \cite{Coman:2020qgf} (see in particular equations (5.24)-(5.25) of the reference).
 This analogy may deserve further study.
 On the one hand, the theory we study is precisely the KK uplift of 4d $SU(2)$ Yang-Mills studied in \cite{Coman:2020qgf}.
 More to the point, the asymptotic limit $t\to 0$ corresponds to a half-geometry where $\tau \to 0$, which is a weak-coupling limit of the 5d gauge theory.
 As shown in \cite[Figure 21]{Banerjee:2020moh}, precisely in this limit (and for a suitable choice of phase) the exponential network becomes of `Fenchel-Nielsen type' in a suitable sense \cite{Hollands:2013qza, Hollands:2017ahy}.
 By analogy with the role of spectral coordinates defined by spectral networks \cite{Gaiotto:2012rg} in the definition of appropriate decompositions of tau functions in terms of Nekrasov-Okounkov dual partition functions \cite{Coman:2018uwk, Coman:2020qgf}, this suggest that a similar role may be played by coordinate systems defined by (non-)Abelianization for exponential networks~\cite{Banerjee:2018syt}.